jedisct1/libsodium-doc/libsodium_users/README.md

   multi-purpose document store.
 * [libagentcrypt](https://github.com/ndilieto/libagentcrypt): Library for
   symmetric encryption using SSH Agent.
-It includes a command line utility able to encrypt/decrypt files and/or passwords securely with your ssh keys
+It includes a command line utility able to encrypt/decrypt files and/or passwords securely with your SSH keys
 * [Lumimaja](https://github.com/Safari77/lumimaja): PasswordSafe with Argon2
-  KDF, data encrypted with ChaCha20Poly1305, and Yubikey support.
+  KDF, data encrypted with ChaCha20Poly1305, and YubiKey support.
 * [MLVPN](http://zehome.github.io/MLVPN/): A multi-link VPN
   (ADSL/SDSL/xDSL/Network aggregator)
 * [Magic Wormhole](https://github.com/warner/magic-wormhole): Get things from
   one computer to another, safely.
-* [MaidSafe](http://maidsafe.net/): A new Secure way to access a world of existing apps where the security of your data is put above all else.
+* [MaidSafe](http://maidsafe.net/): A new secure way to access a world of existing apps where the security of your data is put above all else.
 * [Metastream](https://github.com/samuelmaddock/metastream): Watch streaming media with friends.
 * [Minisign](https://jedisct1.github.io/minisign/): A dead simple tool to sign